Cumulus Media Announces Further Additional Extension of Expiration Time in Exchange Offer and Consent Solicitation Relating to 6.750% Senior Secured First-Lien Notes due 2026

 The previously announced Early Tender Time lapsed at 5:00 p.m., New York City Time, on March 18, 2024.
-As such, holders that validly tender and do not validly withdraw their Old Notes prior to the New Additionally Extended Expiration Time are only eligible to receive $770.00 principal amount of New Notes.
-The Issuer will pay accrued and unpaid interest to, but excluding, the Settlement Date, which is as soon as practicable after the New Additionally Extended Expiration Time, in cash, to holders of Old Notes accepted for exchange pursuant to the Exchange Offer and Consent Solicitation.
+As such, holders that validly tender and do not validly withdraw their Old Notes prior to the Newly Extended Expiration Time are only eligible to receive $770.00 principal amount of New Notes.
+The Issuer will pay accrued and unpaid interest to, but excluding, the Settlement Date, which is as soon as practicable after the Newly Extended Expiration Time, in cash, to holders of Old Notes accepted for exchange pursuant to the Exchange Offer and Consent Solicitation.

 Only holders who have duly completed and submitted an eligibility letter (which may be found at www.dfking.com/cumulus) will be authorized to receive the Offering Memorandum and related letter of transmittal (the “Exchange Offer Documents”) and participate in the Exchange Offer and Consent Solicitation.
 The eligibility letters will include certifications that the holder is either (1) a “qualified institutional buyer” as defined in Rule 144A under the Securities Act of 1933 (the “Securities Act”) or (2) a non-“U.S. person” (as defined in Rule 902 under the Securities Act) located outside of the United States who is (i) not acting for the account or benefit of a U.S. person, (ii) a “non-U.S. qualified offeree” (as defined in the Exchange Offer Documents), and (iii) not a resident in Canada.